 The Company evaluated the CStone agreement to determine whether it is a collaborative arrangement for purposes of ASC 808.
 The Company determined that there were two material components of the CStone agreement: (i) the CStone territory-specific license and related activities in the CStone territory, and (ii) the parties' participation in global development of the licensed products.
-The Company concluded that the CStone territory-specific license and related activities in the CStone territory are not within the scope of ASC 808 because the Company is not exposed to significant risks and rewards.
-The Company concluded that CStone is a customer with regard to the component that includes the CStone territory-specific license and related activities in CStone territory, which include manufacturing.
+The Company concluded that the CStone territory-specific license and related activities in CStone territory-specific license and related activities in CStone territory, which include manufacturing.
 For the parties' participation in global development of the licensed products, the Company concluded that the research and development activities and cost-sharing payments related to such activities are within the scope of ASC 808 as both parties are active participants exposed to the risk of the activities under the CStone agreement.
-The Company concluded that CStone is not a customer with regard to the global development component in the context of the CStone agreement.
-Therefore, payments received by the Company for global development activities under the CStone agreement, including manufacturing, will be accounted for as a reduction of related expenses.
+The Company concluded that CStone is not a customer with regard to the global development activities under the CStone agreement, including manufacturing, will be accounted for as a reduction of related expenses.

-A summary of manufacturing and research and development services related to the global development activities net of cost sharing payments during the three months ended March 31, 2021 and 2020 is as follows (in thousands):
+A summary of manufacturing and research and development services related to the global development activities, net of expenses payable to CStone during the three and six months ended June 30, 2021 and 2020 is as follows (in thousands):

-Three Mo Mar nths E ch 31, Ended 2021 2020 Manufacturing and research and development services related to global development activities net of cost sharing payments \$ 739 \$ 1,530
+Three Months Ended June 30, nded Six Months Ended June 30, 2021 2020 2021 2020 Manufacturing and research and development services related to global development activities, net of expenses payable to CStone \$ 269 \$ 920 \$ 1,008 \$ 2,450

 The Company evaluated the CStone territory-specific license and related activities in the CStone territory under ASC 606, as these transactions are considered transactions with a customer.
-The Company identified the following material promises under the arrangement: (1) the three exclusive licenses granted in the CStone territory to develop, manufacture and commercialize the three licensed products; (2) the initial know-how transfer for each licensed product; (3) manufacturing activities related to development and commercial supply of the licensed products; (4) participation in the joint steering committee (JSC) and joint project teams (JPT); (5) regulatory responsibilities; and (6) manufacturing technology and continuing know-how transfers.
-The Company determined that each licensed product is distinct from the other licensed products.
-In addition, the Company determined that the exclusive licenses and initial know-how transfers for each licensed product were not distinct from each other, as each exclusive license has limited value without the corresponding initial know-how transfer.
+The Company identified the following material promises under the arrangement: (1) the three exclusive licenses granted in the CStone territory to develop, manufacture and commercialize the three licensed products; (2) the initial know-how transfer for each licensed product; (3) manufacturing activities related to development and commercial supply of the licensed product; (4) participation in the joint steering committee (JSC) and joint project teams (JPT); (5) regulatory responsibilities; and (6) manufacturing technology and continuing know-how transfers.
+The Company determined that each licensed product is distinct from the other licensed product were not distinct from each other, as each exclusive license has limited value without the corresponding initial know-how transfer.
 For purposes of ASC 606, the Company determined that that participation on the JSC and JPTs, the regulatory responsibilities and the manufacturing technology and continuing know-how transfers are qualitatively and quantitatively immaterial in the context of the CStone agreement and therefore are excluded from performance obligations.
 As such, the Company determined that these six material promises, described above, should be combined into one performance obligation for each of the three candidates.